Cardiologists located in Glendale, Goodyear, Scottsdale, Anthem, Black Canyon City & Avondale, AZ

 Having high cholesterol is one of the leading risk factors for developing heart disease.
 The team at Phoenix Heart is committed to helping you lower your cholesterol and decrease your risk factors for coronary artery disease, stroke, and other serious health problems.
-For a check of your cholesterol, call or book an appointment online with one of the Phoenix Heart offices in Glendale, Goodyear, Anthem, Avondale, Scottsdale and Black Canyon City, Arizona.
+For a check of your cholesterol, call or book an appointment online with one of the Phoenix Heart offices in Glendale, Goodyear, Anthem, Buckeye, Laveen, Cottonwood, or Black Canyon City, Arizona.

 Cholesterol is a fatty, waxy element of your body that helps to build cells and produce hormones and vitamin D. It’s naturally produced in the liver and is also found in many foods.

 Within normal, healthy limits, cholesterol is an important part of a well-functioning body.
 When too high, it can build up in the bloodstream, causing blockages in the blood vessels and preventing proper blood flow to your body’s systems.

 There are two main types of cholesterol, or rather two types of cells that help manage cholesterol in the body.
 These cells are called lipoproteins, and they manage cholesterol in different ways.

 - Low-Density Lipoprotein: Low-density lipoprotein (LDL) is often referred to as “bad cholesterol,” because as it transports cholesterol through the body it can cause buildup in the bloodstream and blood vessels.

 - High-Density Lipoprotein: High-density lipoprotein (HDL) is also called “good cholesterol,” as it helps to collect excess cholesterol in the blood and prevent blockages from occurring.